top of page

 • Coarse sea salt and freshly ground black pepper

-Toast the asparagus in the olive oil with a few pinches of coarse sea salt .
+Toast the asparagus in the olive oil with a few pinches of coarse sea salt.
 Cook on a pre-heated grill for 6 minutes or until tender and browned.
 Remove and keep warm.
 Melt butter in a small saucepan over low heat.
 Stir in the balsamic vinegar until smooth.
 Arrange grilled asparagus on a serving plate, and spoon the balsamic butter over top and finish with fresh ground pepper.
 Serve immediately.

 Pasta with Asparagus

-• 11-12 oz fusilli pasta or spaghetti
+• 11-12 oz fusilli pasta

 • 14 oz fresh asparagus washed